suse-edge/atip/telco-examples/edge-clusters/README.md

   - `telco-capi-single-node-sriov-auto.yaml`: This manifest is a template to be used in case you don't have the deep knowledge of the network interfaces.
 You will only need to know the interface name, and the number of VFs to be used.

 The prefered option is to use the `telco-capi-single-node-sriov-auto.yaml` manifest, but in case you have the deep knowledge of the network interfaces or you need to use FEC accelerator card, you could use the `telco-capi-single-node.yaml` manifest.

+All the following steps have to be executed from the management cluster in order to deploy the edge clusters.

 #### Enroll the new Baremetal host